Andaman and Nicobar Islands – Culture and Tradition

 The Andaman Islands are home to four ‘Negrito’ tribes – the Great Andamanese, Onge, Jarawa, and Sentinelese.
 The Nicobar Islands are home to two ‘Mongoloid’ tribes – the Shompen and Nicobarese.
-People of Andaman and Nicobar speak many languages.
+The people of Andaman and Nicobar speak many languages.

 Peace prevails all over the Island with no political or communal riots.
 Not only the beauty of nature and the various enticing features but also the peace-loving people have made the Andaman and Nicobar Islands a tourist spot for visitors overseas.

 The people are given quality education.
 Quality medical facilities are available.
 The people are very much aware of their rights and concessions and so they abide by and maintain their standards.
 People enjoy a lot of freedom.
 They do not have any limitations.
 They live in harmony.
-This is a rare sight that one finds in India, which is unusual as there are constraints, political and communal riots, and calmness situations in the other parts of India.
+This is a rare sight that one finds in India, which is unusual as there are constraints, political and communal riots, and calm situations in the other parts of India.

 The people who dwell here are descendants of the prisoners put in from other parts of India, the refugees who settled down from countries like Bangladesh, Burma, and Srilanka and government officials, and army personnel.